Makers-Mastery/Haptic-Robotic-Human-Arm/README.md

 #### The Solution ####
 After talking it over with the Youbionic telegram chat, there are 2 methods I see for powering the arm here.
 No matter what method I end up choosing, I'm going to get another PCA9685 because that board isn't meant to handle more than ~8A, so I'm going to need to add a second board and power both seperately as well as reformating the code so I can control both boards with 1 ESP32.
 I also need to get some thicker wire to handle the very high current.
 #
-The first method of powering the arm would be to buy a bunch of 18650 rechageable batteries and battery holders for them, then wiring them in series until I have ~6v and paralle until I have the necesscary amperage.
+The first method of powering the arm would be to buy a bunch of 18650 rechageable batteries and battery holders for them, then wiring them in series until I have ~6v and paralle until I have the necesscary amperage.  <br>
-Pros-easy recharging, relatively straightforward setup, easy to get the voltage and amperage I want Cons-very expensive, long wait on batteries to arrive from online.
+Pros-easy recharging, relatively straightforward setup, easy to get the voltage and amperage I want <br>
+Cons-very expensive, long wait on batteries to arrive from online.
 #
 The second method method would be to use an 18v power tool battery and use a buck converter to lower the voltage to a managable amount, ~6v.
-I'm not sure how easily interfaceable power tool batteries are and whether or not I'd have to crack one open to acheive this, so I'm still looking into this method.
+I'm not sure how easily interfaceable power tool batteries are and whether or not I'd have to crack one open to acheive this, so I'm still looking into this method. <br>
-Pros-I already have power tool batteries and a charging station, significantly cheaper
+Pros-I already have power tool batteries and a charging station, significantly cheaper, possibly easier <br>
+Cons-risk of crappy buck converter, risk of overheating a buck converter

 ### Finish Mapping the Funtional Range of the Arm ###

 ### Finish Editing Youtube Video ###